 - Inventory Control and Management: Easy tech quality control, using machine vision reduces the risk of human error and is far more effective and efficient.
 For example, supermarkets use machine vision to read and understand barcodes and labels on components and products this technology works together with computer systems to control inventory.
 In large pick and pack warehouses, machine vision is also used to determine when and where the correct components get added to products as they move down assembly lines.
 It’s pretty incredible really.

-- Product Tracking and Traceability: Traditionally, tracing a product through a complicated supply chain would have been time-consuming and for those involved a long and painful process, however using machine vision enables industries to track ingredients, product serial numbers and monitor expiration dates in a simple yet highly efficient manner.
+- Product Tracking and Traceability: Traditionally, tracing a product through a complicated supply chain would have been time-consuming and for those involved a long and painful process.
+However, using machine vision enables industries to track ingredients, product serial numbers and monitor expiration dates in a simple yet highly efficient manner.
 When an rdma camera is used, for example, serial numbers can be scanned and processed at a much faster rate than if a human or standard camera were to perform the same job.

 - Safety: Machine vision improve safety with great efficiency, no matter the context used.
 Reducing harm to employees, time off and repetitive strain injuries.